Skip to main content

 First of all, you need to make sure that you are changing your money habits.
 Rushing to pay off your debt quickly does very little good if you never take the time to address the habit of going deep into debt in the first place.
 Instead, you need to make sure that you are fundamentally changing your habits.
 That could ultimately be even more important than paying off the debt load you carry immediately.

-A lightning fast response to paying off debt may get rid of the symptoms of a wider problem.
+A lightning-fast response to paying off debt may get rid of the symptoms of a wider problem.
 But it might not actually get to the “real” problem.
 Sure, you can stop all spending for a little while to try paying off your debt quickly.
 However, the effects won’t last unless you are truly reforming the rest of your financial habits.
 Once you pay off the debt, you could end up back in the same situation again in a matter of months of years.
 You obviously can’t sustain a complete spending shutdown indefinitely.
 Plus, it’s extremely easy to borrow these days.

 Give Yourself a Financial Evaluation

-Instead, consider taking the time to make true changes to your financial habits.
-This might take a little more time, since only small and consistent changes through time are sustainable.
-You might be forced to pay off your debt slower if you make longstanding changes over time.
 However, it might be worth it if you make sure you’re truly reformed.
 There’s a much higher chance for the new habit to stick, meaning you won’t repeat your past mistakes.
-It might take three years (instead of one) to eliminate that debt you, but you’ll be on more solid financial footing.
+It might take three years (instead of one) to eliminate that debt, but you’ll be on a more solid financial footing.
 Consider the extra interest payments as a surcharge on your (hopefully) longstanding financial overhaul.

 Realities of Family Life

 In some cases, paying down debt slowly is more about the realities of your family situation.
-If you have children (or a partner that isn’t on board with drastic measures to cut costs and live frugally), you might not be able to pay off your debt as fast as you would like.
+If you have children (or a partner who isn’t on board with drastic measures to cut costs and live frugally), you might not be able to pay off your debt as fast as you would like.

-There are times that it makes more sense to step back, and re-evaluate your situation.
+There are times when it makes more sense to step back and re-evaluate your situation.
 Perhaps you need to pay off debt at a slower pace so that you can meet your other obligations.
 You might want to maintain your current lifestyle.
 Or maybe your partner is more comfortable with debt than you are.
 You might also not feel good about limiting your children’s experiences as you drastically cut costs.

 Paying off debt as fast as possible is a noble goal.
 It sounds great on paper, too.
 However, it’s not always the right choice.
 You still need to enjoy life!
 Are you really going to skip out on taking your kids to the zoo or a nice romantic anniversary dinner with your spouse, just to pay off the debt a few weeks faster?
 Be smart about it, but don’t put your family activities completely on hold.
 Talk it out with your family and figure it out as a team.
 After all, that’s the only way the plan will be successful.